-- BVM and nasopharyngeal airway during seizure as needed - A If seizing, Diazepam 5 mg slow IV or Midazolam 10 mg IN (5 mg in each nostril) - A or Midazolam 2 mg slow IV, or Midazolam 4 mg IM - A Persistent seizing, repeat Diazepam 5 mg, slow IV, or Midazolam 5 mg IN, (2.5 mg in each nostril) or 2 mg slow IV or 4 mg IM. - P If seizing, Diazepam 0.2 mg/kg (max dose 5 mg) slow IV, or Midazolam 0.2 mg/kg IN (max IN dose 4 mg) or Midazolam 0.1 mg/kg slow IV (max IV dose 2 mg) or Midazolam 0.2 mg/kg IM (max IM dose 4 mg) - P If still seizing, repeat Diazepam 0.2 mg/kg, slow IV, or repeat one-half of all initial Midazolam doses except NO IM REPEAT. - P If no vascular access or MAD, Diazepam 0.5 mg/kg PR (max dose 10 mg) - If glucose < 60, or there is strong suspicion of hypoglycemia despite glucometer readings - A Administer D10, 250 ml. at wide open rate (500 ml = 50 g of Dextrose) - P D10, 5 ml/kg, max single dose 250 ml - Document amount of D10 administered in milliliters. - If unable to establish vascular access, Glucagon, 1 mg IM. - D10 may be continued in ten minutes if blood sugar remains < 60. - In a diabetic patient with an insulin pump and a glucose < 60, treat the hypoglycemia. - Maintain normothermia. - When obtaining history be sure to include the following: - o Description of seizures, areas of body involved, and duration - Other known medical history; (e.g., head injury, diabetes, drugs, alcohol, stroke, heart disease).
+- BVM and nasopharyngeal airway during seizure as needed - A If seizing, Midazolam 10 mg IN (5 mg in each nostril) - A or Midazolam 2 mg slow IV, or Midazolam 4 mg IM - A Persistent seizing, Midazolam 5 mg IN, (2.5 mg in each nostril) or 2 mg slow IV or 4 mg IM. - P If seizing, Midazolam 0.2 mg/kg IN (max IN dose 4 mg) or Midazolam 0.1 mg/kg slow IV (max IV dose 2 mg) or Midazolam 0.2 mg/kg IM (max IM dose 4 mg) - P If still seizing, repeat one-half of all initial Midazolam doses except NO IM REPEAT. - If glucose < 60, or there is strong suspicion of hypoglycemia despite glucometer readings, treat for hypoglycemia. - Maintain normothermia. - When obtaining history be sure to include the following: - o Description of seizures, areas of body involved, and duration - Other known medical history; (e.g., head injury, diabetes, drugs, alcohol, stroke, heart disease).